PHYS3012 Frontiers in Modern Physics

 - Level 3 elective

 - This unit explores aspects of the frontiers of modern physics.
-It consists of two modules selected from three: (1) modern optics and photonics; (2) special topics in condensed matter physics; and (3) special topics in astrophysics.
-The content is explored with reference to a range of applications and physical contexts, and developed and applied through laboratory experiment.
-Skills in problem identification, mathematical exploration and solution are fostered through assignment sheets, tutorial activities and a laboratory experiment.
+It consists of two modules selected from three: (1) Frontier Physics 1; (2) Frontier Physics 2; and (3) Special Topics in Astrophysics.
+The content is explored with reference to a range of applications and physical contexts, and developed and applied through a series of laboratory tasks.
+Skills in problem identification and mathematical solution are fostered through assignment sheets and tutorial activities.

 - Indicative assessments in this unit are as follows: (1) assignments and tests; (2) laboratory; and (3) final examination.
 Further information is available in the unit outline.